Cycle route: Svendborg – Lundeborg

 Photo: Destination Fyn

 VisitFyn invited the experienced travel journalist Johnni Balslev to come along on a cycle ride between Svendborg and Lundeborg.
-A route offering great experiences suchs as beaches, fruit orchards, whisky, wine, and rolling landscapes.
+A route offering great experiences such as beaches, fruit orchards, whisky, wine, and rolling landscapes.

 Before setting off